-FRE 102 Elementary French I (4) i.
-Basic structural patterns of the language and essential grammar; development of active proficiencies and comprehension of grammatical concepts.
+FRE 102 Elementary French I (4) F. Basic structural patterns of the language and essential grammar; development of active proficiencies and comprehension of grammatical concepts.
 Three hours lecture, two hours lab.

-FRE 112 Elementary French II (4) ii.
+FRE 112 Elementary French II (4) Sp.
 Continuation of FRE 102.
 Three hours lecture, two hours lab.
 Prerequisite: FRE 102 or equivalent.

-FRE 202 Intermediate French (4) I. Continuation of FRE 112.
+FRE 202 Intermediate French (4) F. Continuation of FRE 112.
 Completion of essential grammar.
-Three hours lecture, two hours lab.
+Three hours lecture and two hours lab, or four hours lecture.
 Prerequisite: FRE 112.

-FRE 205 Summer Study/Travel Program in France: Preparatory Work (3) iii.
-A twoweek intensive preparatory course at the early intermediate level.
+FRE 205 Summer Study/Travel Program in France: Preparatory Work (3) Su.
+A two-week intensive preparatory course at the early intermediate level.
 Cross-cultural exploration of contemporary French and American society and culture.
 Taught on the MWSC campus during interim preceding the summer session.
 Lecture and discussion in French, readings and papers in English.
 Prerequisite: FRE 112 or two years of high school French.
 LAS International/Intercultural.

-FRE 206 Summer Study/Travel Program in France: Field Work in Parls and Surrounding Area (1) lil.
-Nine days of total immersion in French in Parls and its environs.
+FRE 206 Summer Study/Travel Program in France: Field Work in Paris and Surrounding Area (1) Su.
+Nine days of total immersion in French in Paris and its environs.
 Required guided visits to museums and historical sites; side trips to Chartres, Versailles, the Loire Valley and other locales.
 Conversation and guided visits at the early intermediate level; readings and paper in English.
 Prerequisite: FRE 112 or two years of high school French.

-FRE 207 Summer Study/Travel Program in France: Oral and Written French (5) iii.
+FRE 207 Summer Study/Travel Program in France: Oral and Written French (5) Su.
 A four-week intensive study in French language at the early intermediate level taught by the audio-oral method at the Institute Savoisien d' Études Françaises in Annecy, France (or in a comparable program), including coursework and directed cultural activities.
 Required four-week homestay with French family.
 A special fee is assessed for this class.
 Deadline for application is March 1.
 Prerequisite: FRE 112 or two years of high school French.
 LAS Writing; International/Intercultural.